DaAwesomeP/node-upb/README.md

 	rate: 5,					// Optional - Set the fade rate (seconds).
 Use false for instant on.
 Only applies to goto, fadeStart, and toggle.
 Otherwise  this will be ignored.
 Defaults to device settings.
 	channel: false, 			// Optional - Set the channel to use.
 Use false for default.
 Only applies to goto, fadeStart, blink, and toggle.
 Otherwise this will be ignored.
 Only works on some devices.
 Defaults to off (command not sent).
 	sendx: 2,					// Optional - Set the number of times to send the command.
 Accepts numbers 1 through 4.
 Defaults to 1.
 	sendTime: 1,				// Optional - Send the number of time this command is sent out of the total (sendx).
 NOTE: THE PIM WILL AUTOMATICALLY SEND THE CORRECT NUMBER OF COMMANDS!
-So, this is only useful for display commands and not sending them.
+So, this is only useful for displaying commands and not sending them.
 Accepts numbers 1 through 4.
 Cannot be greater than sendx.
 Defaults to 1.
 	ackPulse: false,			// Optional - Request an acknowledge pulse.
 Defaults to false.
 	idPulse: false, 			// Optional - Request an ID pulse.
 Defaults to false.
 	ackMsg: true,  				// Optional - Request an acknowledge message.
 Defaults to false.
 	powerlineRepeater: false,	// Optional - Request for the command to go through a powerline repeater.
 Set or numbers 1, 2, 4, or false.
 Defaults to false.
 	blinkRate: 255,				// Optional - Set the blink rate (unknown unit).
 USE CAUTION WITH LOW NUMBERS!
-I'm not sure what unit this is in.
+I am not sure what unit this is in.
 Accepts values 1 through 255.
 Required for blink.
 Only applies to blink.
 Otherwise this will be ignored.
 	toggleCount: 0,				// Optional - Set the toggle count.
 Required for toggle.
 Only applies to toggle.
 Otherwise this will be ignored.
 	toggleRate: 5				// Optional - Set the toggle rate.
 Only applies to toggle.
 Otherwise this will be ignored.
 Defaults to 0.5.
 }, function(commandNew, err) {